seifip/food_com-vegetarian-trends/blog/vegetarianism-booming-established-recipe-sites-benefit-suffer-trend.md

 ![](./contributors-by-year.png)

 ## Conclusion
-From our quick look at the food.com data, we can see that the growing vegetarian trend has had no positive impact on food.com, and might have even had a negative impact on their contributor acqusition.
+From our quick look at the food.com data, we can see that the growing vegetarian trend has had no positive impact on food.com, and might have even had a negative impact on their contributor acquisition.

 Whatever the case, if the data is correct, the company has much bigger things to worry about, from free-falling usage, to steadily deteriorating contributor retention rates.